Healthcare Careers That Allow You to Work From Home

 Increases in access to and availability of teletherapy creates convenience and flexibility for both therapists and clients.
 Not only does this save on commuting time and make it easier to find a time and schedule a time that works, it can also make it easier for clients located in remote areas to find and connect with clinicians who are suited for their needs.

-As the preferred practice management software for over 160,000 private practice clinicians, SimplePractice provides an all-in-one scheduling, billing, and HIPAA-compliant secure telehealth video that makes it easier for therapists to work fully remotely.
+As the preferred practice management software for over 160,000 private practice clinicians, SimplePractice provides an all-in-one scheduling, billing, and HIPAA-compliant secure telehealth video all in one EHR for therapists making it easier for them to work fully remotely.

 Licensed Counselor